 What is the Difference Between a Pickerel and a Muskie?

-The difference between a pickerel and a muskie among the three species in this article is the easiest to spot.
+As you’ve read, the difference between a pickerel and a muskie among the three species in this article is the easiest to spot.
 They are notably different in size, for example.
-A muskie fish is bigger than a pickerel.
+A muskie fish is quite larger than your average pickerel.

 The pickerel has fully scaled cheeks and gill plates, but the muskie does not.
 They are much darker in color since the muskie is the lighter fish in this comparison article.
 The muskie may not have skin patterns, but if they do, they are dark stripes, while the pattern on the pickerel’s skin is angler and whiter.